johnno1962/SwiftTrace/README.md

 Please file an issue if you encounter a project that doesn't work while tracing.
 It should be 100% reliable as it uses assembly language trampolines rather than Swizzling like Xtrace.
 Otherwise, the author can be contacted on Twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).
-Thanks to Oliver Letterer for [imp_implementationForwardingToSelector](https://github.com/OliverLetterer/imp_implementationForwardingToSelector) used to set up the trampolines.
+Thanks to Oliver Letterer for the [imp_implementationForwardingToSelector](https://github.com/OliverLetterer/imp_implementationForwardingToSelector) project adapted to set up the trampolines.
 Thanks also  to [@twostraws](https://twitter.com/twostraws)' [Unwrap](https://github.com/twostraws/Unwrap) and [@artsy](https://twitter.com/ArtsyOpenSource)'s [eidolon](https://github.com/artsy/eidolon) used extensively during testing.